 If there is a desire to remove or modify these structures in order to achieve other objectives, such as achieving habitat restoration benefits, to advance Vision objectives, or advance the objectives of the National Park Service, the following would need to be considered.
 The removal or modification of these groins would need to be implemented in conjunction with a more comprehensive storm damage reduction alternative, and would need to include the removal, relocation, or replacement of the existing well-field.
 With any of the proposed beachfill alternatives, the existing groinfield would be largely covered.
 As a result, the effect of removing the groin field would largely come into play in the future after the cessation of renourishment.
 In this scenario, groin modification could be accomplished in the future, subsequent to the relocation of the water supply.

-Based upon the above, the recommendation would be modification of the Westhampton Groin field.
-Table 7-64 presents the costs for groin modification of the Westhampton Groin field.
+Table 7-67 presents the costs for groin modification of the Westhampton Groin field.